 Throughout history, members of military units, fraternal organizations and other groups have found unique ways to honor one another.
 Challenge coins are a great way to celebrate membership and build camaraderie.
-From U.S. Presidents to police officers, soldiers, firefighters businesses, schools and more, many groups use challenge coins to build morale and honor.
+From U.S. Presidents to police officers, soldiers, firefighters, businesses, schools and more, many groups use challenge coins to build morale and honor dedication.
 Challenge coins have a long, celebrated history.
 Let us explore what it means to be presented with a custom challenge coin.

 A challenge coin is a coin or medallion created and given to the members of a group.
 These custom coins are generally bear the seal or insignia of a group, and other identifying images or words.